Almudenagarrido/NLP-Multi-Agent-System/README.md

 ## 📊 Evaluator Optimizer Agent

-The EvaluatorOptimizerAgent provides quality assessment and actionable feedback for specialist responses.
-It evaluates responses based on multiple criteria including relevance, accuracy, completeness, context usage, and clarity, generating structured feedback to improve response quality.
+The EvaluatorOptimizerAgent provides intelligent quality assessment using semantic similarity analysis.
+It evaluates specialist responses across multiple dimensions by measuring how well the response aligns with the original query, news context, and historical conversations.

 ### 🎯 Evaluation Criteria

+Using **Sentence Transformers**, the evaluator measures:

-- **Relevance**: Does the answer directly address the original query?
+- **Relevance**: Semantic similarity between response and original query

-- **Accuracy**: Is the information factually correct based on news summaries?
+- **Accuracy**: Alignment with factual information from news summaries

-- **Completeness**: Does it cover all aspects of the user's question?
+- **Completeness**: Response length and content diversity

-- **Context Usage**: Does it leverage news, past Q&A, and SA label effectively?
+- **Context Usage**: Incorporation of news and historical Q&A data

-- **Clarity**: Is the response clear and well-structured?
+- **Clarity**: Internal coherence and logical flow of the response

+### 📈 Multi-Dimensional Scoring

+Each dimension receives a score 0-100, with an overall weighted average:

+- Relevance to user query (20%)

+- Factual accuracy from news (20%)

+- Context utilization (20%)

+- Response completeness (20%)

+- Clarity and structure (20%)

 ### ⚡ Quick Test